 Push to engage

 Technology allows us to push motivating messages and opportunities to learners.
 We can nudge them into learning.
 Nudge theory has been used in everything from insects in urinals to reduce splashes to serious behavioural change.
-Differ is a learning chatbot that raises learner engagement by nudging and pushing students forward through timely reminders.
+Stream is a LXP that raises learner engagement by nudging and pushing learners forward through timely reminders.
 We know that learners are lazy and leave things to the last minute, so why not nudge them into correcting that behaviour.
 Woebot is a counselling chatbot that simply pops up in the morning on Facebook Messenger.
 You can choose to ignore or re-schedule.
 It has that drip-feed effect and, as the content is good and useful, you get used to doing just a few minutes every morning.
-LINK

 Place in workflow

 Just in time training, performance support and workflow are all terms for delivering learning when it is needed.
 This closes the gap between need and execution, thereby eliminating hyperbolic discounting, as there is no delay.
-Otto is a chatbot that sits in Slack, Messenger, Microsoft teams of whatever social or workflow system your organisation uses.
-It provides a natural language interface to learning, when you need it.
+Pushes and pulls can sit in Slack, Messenger, Microsoft teams of whatever social or workflow system your organisation uses.

 Use events as catalysts